leptos-rs/leptos/examples/todo_app_sqlite/README.md

 # Leptos Todo App Sqlite

-This example creates a basic todo app with an Axum backend that uses Leptos' server functions to call sqlx from the client and seamlessly run it on the server.
+This example creates a basic todo app with an Actix backend that uses Leptos' server functions to call sqlx from the client and seamlessly run it on the server.

 ## Client Side Rendering
 To run it as a Client Side App, you can issue  `trunk serve --open` in the root.
 This will build the entire